 Switch to uncoated paper gift bags.
 If they are plain, you can decorate them!
-In fact, one zero-waster recommended using regular shopping bags and decorating it by placing a used greeting card over the logobut you could glue any pretty picture over it, from an old magazine or calendar.
+In fact, one zero-waster recommended using regular shopping bags and decorating them by placing a used greeting card over the logo.But you can glue any pretty picture over it, from an old magazine or calendar.
 You could also place a photograph over the logo and let that be part of the gift (grandparents would love a photo of their grandchildren, for example).

 Alternatives to buying wrapping paper

-Furoshiki, a Japanese tradition of wrapping items in cloth for carrying and gift-giving.
+Furoshiki is a Japanese tradition of wrapping items in cloth for carrying and gift-giving.
 Often the fabric is meant to be reused for other purposes.
 This is an eco-friendly and gorgeous way to wrap gifts and it’s the one I primarily use now.
-I love pretty fabrics, and even though I’m striving for minimalism, I always have a box or two of fabric in the house.
+I love pretty fabrics, and even though I strive for minimalism, I always have a box or two of fabric in the house.
 What a beautiful way to give gifts!
 Here are three I’ve done:

 Fabric wrapping is also good for odd-shaped or sized items, such as this one:

 It’s easy to learn but it does take practice.
 I’ve linked a few other helpful resources below under Additional Resources.
 You can buy fabric remnants at fabric and craft stores for small pieces.
-Some companies offer unique innovations related to fabric wrapping.
+Some companies offer fabric wraps.
 For example, Lush Cosmetics sells Knot-Wraps, their version of Furoshiki but they are meant to be used again as a scarf or tote – so it’s like giving two gifts.They are made of either organic cotton or two recycled plastic bottles, and the wraps are gorgeous!